 Edward C. Wack

-Mr. Wack previously held the position of Assistant Head of the Homeland Protection and Air Traffic Control Division.
+Wack previously held the position of assistant head of the Homeland Protection and Air Traffic Control Division.
 Prior to that role, he was the leader of the Bioengineering Systems and Technologies Group, which focuses on innovative advanced technology programs in biodefense, forensics, and biomedical research.
 The group's broad technical areas include bioinformatics, integrative genomics, synthetic biology, physiological and cognitive monitoring, and advanced signal processing.

-Before joining the JPEO-CBD, Mr. Wack spent 13 years at Lincoln Laboratory.
-He was an Assistant Leader of the Sensor Systems and Applications Group, where he led a team working on standoff sensing, advanced detection algorithms, and system architectures.
+Before joining the JPEO-CBD, Wack spent 13 years at Lincoln Laboratory.
+He was an assistant leader of the Sensor Systems and Applications Group, where he led a team working on standoff sensing, advanced detection algorithms, and system architectures.
 He has also been involved in various aspects of satellite remote sensing programs, including system architectures, sensor designs, sensor calibration, and requirements analysis and definition.

 Wack earned a BA degree in mathematics from the College of the Holy Cross and an MS degree in bioinformatics from Brandeis University.